ljw222/Mitrani-Tutoring/submit-m1.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 1**.

-- Full Name of Each Contributing Team Member: Jamie Har
+- Full Name of Each Contributing Team Member: Jamie Har, Lucy Wang
 - Date & Time: